syncfusion-content/maui-docs/MAUI/LinearGauge/getting-started.md

 * Create a new .NET MAUI application in the Visual Studio.

-* Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
-To add SfLinearGauge to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Gauges] and then install it.
+* Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
+To add SfLinearGauge to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Gauges], and then install it.

 * Import the control namespace `Syncfusion.Maui.Gauges` in XAML or C# code.